Was Jesus Really Born on Dec. 25?

 I have long heard that our modern date for Christmas, Dec.
 25, was chosen in an effort to “Christianize” a pagan holiday.
 Needless to say, I was surprised to learn the true history of how this date was selected.

 Though the gospels of Matthew and Luke both give an account of Christ’s birth, neither one provides a date for this great event.
 Though it may sound strange to our modern minds, it is likely that early Christians did not place any particular value on birthdays.
+This makes it hard to conclude when Jesus was really born.

 It was not until the third century that various pockets of Christians began to show interest in the date of Christ’s birth, and it would take another century for the Church to begin celebrating it with some uniformity.